iBoxen/QiD-SDK/v1.0.1/reactnative/README.md

 `iBoxen.init(JWT, { env: <environment>, logger: <implementation of SDKLogger> })`

 <br/>
-Initiate iBoxen Bluetooth
+Initiate iBoxen Bluetooth, required to be able to interact with the bluetooth-functionality

 `void initBluetooth()`

 <br/>
-Create locker object
+Get locker instance from payloads

 `const locker = iBoxen.getLocker(payloads)`